brandonmandzik/dtt-app/README.md

 ### Category-View

-Category-view is the component mapped to the category view which the user can access from the navbar.
-The html holds a jumbotron card which is basically just a bigger card that becomes more awareness from the user.
-Inside of the html we loop through all category-names with the help of the categories[] data.
+Category-view is the component mapped to the **category view** which the user can access from the *navbar*.
+The html holds a jumbotron card which is basically just a bigger card that becomes more *awareness* from the user.
+Inside of the html we *loop* through all category-names with the help of the **categories[] data**.

-Before the component is mounted we call the getCategories() function which calls the /categories endpoint.
+Before the component is mounted we call the *getCategories()* function which calls the /categories endpoint.
 The result is a json[] that holds all names as a string.
-The category-names are getting displayed as a <router-link> so that we can display afterwards a list of all entries that are specified to the user selected category.
+The **category-names** are getting *displayed* as a <router-link> so that we can reveal after a click the list of all entries that are *specified* to the user selected category.

 ```html
   <router-link